martinbagic/molecular-fragmentation/README.md

 ## Get started (Linux)
 To get started, run the following commands:
 ```
-cd cheminf
 . get_started.sh
 ```

-The `get_started.sh` script will install a Python virtual environment `.env`, activate it, and install the necessary Python libraries (`PyYAML` and `graphviz`).
-It will also export the current directory to the `$PATH` variable.
+This bash script will install a Python virtual environment `.env`, activate it, and install the necessary Python libraries (`PyYAML` and `graphviz`).

 ## Usage example